apache/beam/website/www/site/content/en/documentation/ml/tensorrt-runinference.md

 limitations under the License.
 -->

-# Using TensorRT with RunInference
+# Use TensorRT with RunInference
 - [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) is an SDK that facilitates high-performance machine learning inference.
 It is designed to work with deep learning frameworks such as TensorFlow, PyTorch, and MXNet.
-It focuses specifically on optimizing and running a trained neural network for inference efficiently on NVIDIA GPUs.
+It focuses specifically on optimizing and running a trained neural network to efficiently run inference on NVIDIA GPUs.
 TensorRT can maximize inference throughput with multiple optimizations while preserving model accuracy including model quantization, layer and tensor fusions, kernel auto-tuning, multi-stream executions, and efficient tensor memory usage.

-- In Apache Beam 2.43.0, Beam introduced the `TensorRTEngineHandler`, which lets you deploy a TensorRT engine in a Beam pipeline.
-The RunInference transform simplifies the ML pipeline creation process by allowing developers to use Sklearn, PyTorch, TensorFlow and now TensorRT models in production pipelines without needing lots of boilerplate code.
+- In Apache Beam 2.43.0, Beam introduced the [TensorRTEngineHandler](https://beam.apache.org/releases/pydoc/2.43.0/apache_beam.ml.inference.tensorrt_inference.html#apache_beam.ml.inference.tensorrt_inference.TensorRTEngineHandlerNumPy), which lets you deploy a TensorRT engine in a Beam pipeline.
+The RunInference transform simplifies the ML inference pipeline creation process by allowing developers to use Sklearn, PyTorch, TensorFlow and now TensorRT models in production pipelines without needing lots of boilerplate code.

-Below, you can find an example that demonstrates how to utilize TensorRT with the RunInference API using a BERT-based text classification model in a Beam pipeline.
+The following example that demonstrates how to use TensorRT with the RunInference API using a BERT-based text classification model in a Beam pipeline.

-# Build a TensorRT engine for inference
+## Build a TensorRT engine for inference
 To use TensorRT with Apache Beam, you need a converted TensorRT engine file from a trained model.
-We take a trained BERT based text classification model that does sentiment analysis, i.e. classifies any text into two classes: positive or negative.
-The trained model is easily available [here](https://huggingface.co/textattack/bert-base-uncased-SST-2).
-In order to convert the PyTorch Model to TensorRT engine, you need to first convert the model to ONNX and then from ONNX to TensorRT.
+We take a trained BERT based text classification model that does sentiment analysis, that is, it classifies any text into two classes: positive or negative.
+The trained model is available [from HuggingFace](https://huggingface.co/textattack/bert-base-uncased-SST-2).
+To convert the PyTorch Model to TensorRT engine, you need to first convert the model to ONNX and then from ONNX to TensorRT.

 ### Conversion to ONNX

-Using HuggingFace `transformers` libray, one can easily convert a PyTorch model to ONNX.
-A detailed blogpost can be found [here](https://huggingface.co/blog/convert-transformers-to-onnx) which also mentions the required packages to install.
-The code that we used for the conversion can be found below.
+You can use the HuggingFace `transformers` library to convert a PyTorch model to ONNX.
+For details, see the blog post [Convert Transformers to ONNX with Hugging Face Optimum](https://huggingface.co/blog/convert-transformers-to-onnx).
+The blog post explains which required packages to install.
+The following code that is used for the conversion.

 ```
 from pathlib import Path